jacobvc/OBS-Studio-Remote/README.md

 ```
 The script extracts each section starting with a level 2 heading and ignores level 1 headings.
 It creates a topic using the text of each level 2 heading, and sets the content to the section content markdown-processed-to-html.

-`It also handles image references by assuming the will be in 'public' referenced in README.md as "public/imagename.ext", and stored in the root by build.
+`It also handles image references by assuming they will be in 'public' referenced in README.md as "public/imagename.ext", and stored in the root by build.
 It replaces '"public/' with '"'.`

 A section (like THIS section) may be excluded from the help file by starting with a level 1 heading and NOT CONTAINING any level 2 headings